 In the summer after their freshman year, the Scholars travel as a class to China, where they divide their time between the capital city of Beijing and a rural village in the Guizhou province.

-The 2017 program, “Sustainability in Context: China in the World,” acknowledged China’s role in global-scale environmental, cultural, and economic sustainability issues, approaching these issues from both anthropological and artistic perspectives.
+The 2018 program acknowledged China’s role in global-scale environmental, cultural, and economic sustainability issues, approaching these issues from both anthropological and artistic perspectives.
 The trip was coordinated in China by staff from the Council on International Education Exchange.

 In Beijing, the Scholars visit sites such as the Great Wall, Tiananmen Square, and the Forbidden City, engage in daily lectures and group discussions with experts on sustainability, encounter artistic and cultural traditions of China, and study Mandarin Chinese.
 In Guizhou, living with local host families, Scholars visit environmental preserves and industrial sites, teach English to village children, and engage in anthropological field research.

-The Flinn Scholars summer seminar is now in its 18th year, with 2017 being the fifth year in China.
+The Flinn Scholars summer seminar is now in its 19th year, with 2018 being the sixth year in China.
 The previous seminars were held in Hungary and Romania, which in the late 1990s were still emerging as democratic countries.

 In addition to the China trip, Scholars individually choose at least one other travel experience during their undergraduate years.